puppetlabs/vanagon/README.md

 ### Amazon Ec2

-Note: If you have the `aws_ami` setup vanagon will default to the ec2 engine.
+Note: If you have the `aws_ami` setup Vanagon will default to the ec2 engine.

 To use the ec2 engine you should have your credentials set either via your `~/.aws/credentials` or environment variables.
 After this you can setup your `configs/platforms/<platform>.rb` to use your